Finite topology

 Finite topology is a mathematical concept which has several different meanings.

 Finite topological space

 A finite topological space is a topological space, the underlying set of which is finite.

-In endomorphism rings
+In endomorphism rings and modules

 If A and B are abelian groups then the finite topology on the group of homomorphisms Hom(A, B) can be defined using the following base of open neighbourhoods of zero.

-This concept finds applications especially in the study of endomorphism rings where we have A = B. See section 14 of Krylov et al.
+This concept finds applications especially in the study of endomorphism rings where we have A = B.

+Similarly, if R is a ring and M is a right R-module, then the finite topology on $\text{End}_R(M)$ is defined using the following system of neighborhoods of zero:

+In vector spaces

+In a vector space $V$, the finite open sets $U\subset V$ are defined as those sets whose intersections with all finite-dimensional subspaces $F\subset V$ are open.
+The finite topology on $V$ is defined by these open sets and is sometimes denoted $\tau_f(V)$.

+When V has uncountable dimension, this topology is not locally convex nor does it make V as topological vector space, but when V has countable dimension it coincides with both the finest vector space topology on V and the finest locally convex topology on V.

+In manifolds

+A manifold M is sometimes said to have finite topology, or finite topological type, if it is homeomorphic to a compact Riemann surface from which a finite number of points have been removed.